 Felicity's passion for yoga developed during a time when her life was a blur of crazy-hecticness.
 Her marketing career plus intensive marathon and Ironman® training programmes equalled stress and complete exhaustion.

-She’d always been intrigued by yoga and one day she randomly decided to go on a yoga retreat.
+She’d always been intrigued by yoga and one day she decided to go on a yoga retreat.
 She didn’t know it at the time, but that weekend would change her life.
-She discovered what it felt like to let go, to relax, to actually take time to listen to her body and she came away feeling supple, relaxed and restored.
+She discovered what it felt like to let go, to relax, to actually take time to listen to her body and she came away feeling relaxed and restored.
 Following that weekend she found a yoga studio local to her and she would go to class pretty much every day.
 Yoga became her release.
 As it became more and more part of her world, she began to realise that life didn’t need to be about pushing herself to the extreme.

-After several years of practice, she did her teacher training with Laura Gilmore at the Bristol School of Yoga and qualified as a Yoga Alliance 200-hour certified teacher in 2014.
+After several years of practice, she did her teacher training in Hatha Yoga with Laura Gilmore at the Bristol School of Yoga and qualified as a Yoga Alliance 200-hour certified teacher in 2014.
 During the training big things shifted and upon its completion she quit her advertising job, said goodbye to suits and high heels and bought herself an 85 litre backpack.
 Her next 6 months were spent canoeing down the Yukon River, hiking in the Rockies, climbing mountains in Bhutan and Nepal and perfecting her headstand whilst chanting Sanskrit at 5am in an Ashram in India.
 She returned to the UK full of energy, focus and determination and that’s when everything fell into place.
 Quitting her corporate career in order to do what she really loved was the best decision she's ever made.

 Read on, if you’d like to find out more, or move on to explore our yoga page.